random1911/bananaStateReact/README.md

 * getter for check is manual action is available
 * modal windows
 * i18next instead of hardcoding strings
+* tile: if this is a small property, get caption description and other info from associated property.

 ##TODO:

-* tile: if this is a small property, get caption description and other info from associated property.
-Also make a component what can represent this information inside the tile.
+* small property: localize
+* small property: display cost, income, owner on map
+* localize for all tiles and events
 * advanced movement
 * tile events
 * stock property and stocks mechanics